Sheldon Mills

-Sheldon Mills is the executive director, consumers and competition at the Financial Conduct Authority.
+Sheldon Mills (born 5 June 1976) is the executive director, consumers and competition at the Financial Conduct Authority.
 He had previously been a senior director at the Competition and Markets Authority.
 He chairs the board of trustees of Stonewall.

 Early life and education

-Mills was born in the mid-1970s and grew up in Ely, Cardiff, Wales.
+Mills was born on 5 June 1976 and grew up in Ely, Cardiff, Wales.
 At secondary school he decided to study law at university after looking through prospectuses in the school library.
 His school was generally supportive and discouragement by one teacher made him more determined.
-He studied law at King's College, London as both an undergraduate and postgraduate.
+He studied law at King's College, London as both an undergraduate and postgraduate student, and he was only the second person from his school to go to university.
 He qualified as a solicitor.

 Career

 He worked initially at the legal firms King & Wood Mallesons and Jones Day specialising in antitrust and competition law.
 He then joined the Competition and Markets Authority as senior director for mergers, and later in designing and implementing the new UK State Aid regime.